colorzhang/CEP/README.md

 @Name('totaltourists')
 insert into totaltourists
-select distinct t1.imsi as imsi, t1.staydays as staydays from tourists1.win:length(100) as t1, tourists2.win:length(100) as t2;
+select distinct t1.imsi as imsi, t1.staydays as staydays from tourists1.win:time(10 days) as t1, tourists2.win:time(10 days) as t2;

 @Name('totaltouristsnodup')